-“We very much welcome the publication of this ambitious R&D roadmap and the vision it sets out.
+“We very much welcome the publication of this ambitious research and development (R&D) roadmap and the vision it sets out.
 Our research base is such an important national capability, and is central to the future prosperity of the UK, to the creation of new jobs, and to tackling the biggest challenges we face in society, COVID included.

 “An investment of £22bn a year by 2024 is a very important commitment from the government that will help our research and innovation community to build a truly international R&D programme that can compete with other leading research economies.
-The Government’s pledge to bring forward £300 million in investment in scientific infrastructure is also very welcome.
-If we are to remain world-leading we will need competitive funding and world class facilities.
+The government’s pledge to bring forward £300m in investment in scientific infrastructure is also very welcome.
+If we are to remain world-leading we will need competitive funding and world-class facilities.